Doctor Steel: Operations

 Toy Soldiers continue to promote Dr. Steel's philosophy, individually through "missions", while larger group events are known as "operations" or "invasions".
 Some Soldiers use their connections and access to the media for promotion, while others may choose to "propagandize" their school or workplace.
 Toy Soldiers frequently do charity and volunteer work in uniform, such as starting local clothing or toy drives and even donating to drives such as Toys for Tots, Light the Night Walk and Adopt a Highway.
 The Toy Soldiers have their own holiday, "Toy Soldier Day," which is observed every year on March 4 (a play on "march forth"), and simultaneous invasions of Disney theme parks worldwide take place on the nearest Saturday to this day.
 (Without directly naming TSU, Disney•Pixar referenced the TSU-created holiday on March 4, 2015 in a tweet on their official Twitter page.)

 Promotional material ("Propaganda")

 Promotional material for the Toy Soldiers is referred to as "propaganda".
-The decision to use a term with such charged connotations was a deliberate satirical allusion to famous groups in the past who had plans for world domination, in order to spotlight or "hang a lampshade" on the tricks of mass manipulation.
+The decision to use a term with such charged connotations was a deliberate satirical allusion to famous groups in the past who had plans for world domination, to spotlight or "hang a lampshade" on the tricks of mass manipulation.
 Some of the material was designed and created by Steel himself (such as the "propaganda posters", designed to resemble WWII propaganda posters), but Steel encouraged his fans to design their own propaganda as well.